A top trip: Cycle Vietnam

-There’s no doubt handle-bar height gives the best view of Vietnam.
-Cycling gives you a chance to meet the locals in ways that wouldn’t be possible otherwise and as Jo Gilbert discovered, once you rise to the challenge of the roads for the first time, you’ll be freewheeling all the way!…
+Handle-bar height gives you the best view of Vietnam and as Jo Gilbert discovered, once you rise to the challenge of the roads for the first time, you’ll be freewheeling all the way!

 “Attempting to even walk across the manic streets of Hanoi is a mean feat, but cycling?
 Standing on the curb in Hanoi, clad in my beautiful new lycra attire and clutching my bright mountain bike, my heart was beating madly and thoughts were racing through my mind.
 Was I hallucinating when I signed up for this?